 The sampling of underground faces is carried out systematically by production geologists and technicians in the advance galleries after each advance.
 After the face is washed and secured, the sample is taken from left to right along a line of constant elevation, generally 1.5 metres above the floor.
 The sample location is determined by measuring the distance and azimuth from the nearest bolt left by the surveying team.
 Geological contacts (lithology, alteration, mineralization, structures, etc.) are identified and sampling intervals respect these contacts.
 Once the limit of the samples has been defined, they are marked with red spray paint.
 The area to be sampled is then delimited by a rectangle.
 In mineralized zones mapped as MQV or HyB, the maximum sample length is 1 metre, whereas in host rocks the maximum sample length is 2.0 metres.
 Sampling is done with a rock hammer or with a mallet and wedge.
 The rock fragments that are detached from the wall are collected in a bag on the ground and then placed in plastic bags properly identified with correlative numbering tags.
-The samples are then transported to El Peñón laboratory for preparation and assaying.
+The samples are then transported to EI Peñón laboratory for preparation and assaying.
 The results of the underground channel samples are used for short-term forecasting and grade control as well as in the grade estimation process for Mineral Resource models.

-As of January 2018, the Geoassay Group Ltda. ("Geoassay") laboratory in Antofagasta, Chile, was the primary laboratory for exploration and infill drilling samples, but only for one final month as the contract terminated at the end of January 2018.
+The Geoassay Group Ltda. ("Geoassay") laboratory in Antofagasta, Chile, was the primary laboratory for exploration and infill drilling samples prior to February 2018.
 Geossay is independent of Yamana and was not certified at the time.
 Starting in February 2018, samples from exploration and infill drilling were prepared and analyzed at SGS Minerals S.A. ("SGS") laboratories in Antofagasta and Santiago, Chile.
 The SGS laboratories are independent of Yamana and hold ISO/IEC 17025 certification.
-SGS moved its headquarters from Antofagasta to Santiago in September 2019 and transferring the El Peñón samples from Antofagasta to Santiago created significant delays and problems with accuracy.
+SGS moved its headquarters from Antofagasta to Santiago in September 2019 and transferring the EI Peñón samples from Antofagasta to Santiago created significant delays and problems with accuracy.
 The samples from exploration drilling were processed at SGS in Antofagasta from February 2018 to September 2019, after which they were processed at the Santiago laboratory until March 2020.
-Samples from infill drilling were processed at SGS in Antofagasta from February 2018 to September 2019, after which they were processed in the Santiago laboratory until May 2020.
-For a short period in late 2018, Intertek Caleb Brett Chile S.A. ("Intertek") laboratory in Copiapo was also used as a primary laboratory, in parallel with SGS, to help provide analytical results in time for year-end reporting.
+Samples from infill drilling were processed in the Santiago laboratory until May 2020.
+For a short period in late 2018, Intertek Caleb Brett Chile S.A. ("Intertek") laboratory in Copiapo was also used as a primary laboratory.

+in parallel with SGS, to help provide analytical results in time for year-end reporting.
 Intertek is independent of Yamana and was certified to ISO9001:2015 standards by ABS Quality Evaluations.
 The primary laboratory for exploration samples was changed to Geoassay in Antofagasta starting in March 2020.
 In May 2020, Geoassay became the primary laboratory for both exploration and infill drilling program samples.
 Geossay is a local laboratory independent of Yamana and is in the process of being certified to ISO/IEC 17025 standards.